vellankikoti/DevOps-All-In-One-Playground/ci_cd/README.md

-# Jenkins - DevOps All-In-One Playground
+# Jenkins - CI/CD Setup for DevOps All-In-One Playground

-This folder contains the Jenkins pipeline configuration for automating the CI/CD pipeline.
-The Jenkins pipeline, defined in `Jenkinsfile`, will build, test, and deploy the application to Kubernetes.
+This folder contains the Jenkins pipeline configuration for automating the CI/CD process for the DevOps All-In-One Playground application.

 ## Prerequisites

-1. **Jenkins**: Ensure Jenkins is installed and accessible.
+1. **Jenkins**: Ensure Jenkins is installed and running.
+2. **Docker**: Installed on the Jenkins server for building and pushing images.
-2. **Docker Hub Credentials**: Set up Docker Hub credentials in Jenkins as `docker-username` and `docker-password`.
+3. **Docker Hub Credentials**: Set up Docker Hub credentials in Jenkins with IDs `docker-username` and `docker-password`.
-3. **Kubernetes and ArgoCD**: Installed and configured on your Kubernetes cluster.
+4. **kubectl**: Installed and configured on the Jenkins server to deploy applications to Kubernetes.
+5. **ArgoCD**: Installed and configured to manage application deployments.

 ## Setting Up the Pipeline

 ### Step 1: Add Docker Hub Credentials to Jenkins

 1. Go to **Jenkins Dashboard** > **Manage Jenkins** > **Manage Credentials**.
-2. Add **Docker Hub credentials** with the ID `docker-credentials`:
+2. Add **Docker Hub credentials** with IDs `docker-username` and `docker-password`:
    - **Username**: Your Docker Hub username.
    - **Password**: Your Docker Hub password.